4l3b/WorkTrack_pwa/README.md

 Enter the clock in time.
 Tap the button to insert the current time.

 BREAK MIN:
-Enter the expected length of the break.
+Enter the expected length of your break.
 Tap the button to insert a default value of 30 minutes.

 BREAK DONE:
 Check this box when the break is complete.
 The break duration will be used instead of the Break Min value for the calculation of Clock Out and Time Left.